 Explore the beautiful Tamar River and through Launceston's riverfront precinct, whilst sampling the delights of local wines and cheeses as you view breathtaking scenery, world class vineyards and historical buildings.
 With cruises departing hourly, you can find one that suit your schedule!

 The Josef Chromy vineyard is located at Relbia, a 15-minute drive south of Launceston and just 10 minutes from the Launceston Airport.
-Josef Chromy provides a truly unique location for you to experience superb Tasmanian wines and fine cuisine featuring fresh local produce.
-Wine tastings are available for AU$5per pax.
+Josef Chromy is a truly unique location for you to experience superb Tasmanian wines and fine cuisine, made with local produce.
+Wine tastings are available for AU$5 per pax.

 This beautiful part of Tasmania’s east coast has been named by Lonely Planet as the hottest travel destination in the world.
 Binalong Bay is the area's main beach – a beautiful stretch of white sand and clear water for swimming, snorkelling, surfing or simply relaxing.

-Just 15 minutes walk from the city centre, be taken aback by the beauty and wonder of nature that is located so near the city itself.
-You'll find walking and hiking trails, the world's longest single span chairlift, cafes, peacocks and wildlife, beautiful gardens and to top it off, the entrance is free!
+Just 15 minutes away from the city centre is Cataract Gorge, a garden of beauty and wonder.
+You'll find walking and hiking trails, the world's longest single span chairlift, homely cafes, and all kinds of flora and fauna.
+The best part?
+Entrance is free!